ducornag/DD2482-Tutorial-Dicord-Git/DD2482-Tutorial-Discord-Git/step5.md

 ## Second Exercise

 Try to add a new reaction!
 For example, if a user adds a question mark emoji as a reaction to a PR, add a comment to the PR saying "The PR needs more explanation on what it does".
-To check if what you have done worked, you need to kill the process of the bot, restart it and then create a new PR and put a reaction on the message telling that a PR has been created (as the bot will only see messages that happened after its creation)
+To check if what you have done worked, you need to kill the process of the bot, restart it and then create a new PR and put a reaction on the message telling that a PR has been created (as the bot will only see messages that happened after its restart)
 Here are the commands to do that:
 Kill the bot: `pkill -9 -f Bot_public.py`{{execute}}
 Restart the code: `python3 Bot_public.py &`{{execute}}